 An additional symmetrically unstable area in Fig. 5a was located above the 12-km level in the storm core where the flow was close to inertially neutral (nearly flat M surfaces).
-The instability arose because the θ_e surfaces sloped upward in the presence of a radial temperature gradient associated with the warm core.
-The radial velocity also accelerated outward in this region (Fig. 3a), supporting the hypothesis that symmetric instability was influencing the outflow structure of the storm over a fairly deep layer.
+The instability arose because the θ_e surfaces

-The use of θ_e in Fig 5a implies saturation during some part of the process.
-The mean relative humidity (Fig. 4) decreased with radius, and most likely a mix of saturated and unsaturated air existed outside the 350 km radius.
-Fig. 5b substitutes virtual potential temperature θ_v for θ_e in order to identify dry symmetric instability.
+The use of θ_e in Fig. 5a implies saturation during some part of the process.
+The mean relative humidity (Fig. 4) decreased with radius, and most likely a mix of saturated and unsaturated air existed outside the 350-km radius.
+Figure 5b substitutes virtual potential temperature θ_v for θ{e} in order to identify dry symmetric instability.
 The layer of such instability narrowed in the vertical compared to Fig. 5a.
-For instance, air carried outward on an isentropic surface through point B reveals only weak instability compared to Fig. 5a.
-Below point B was a nearly symmetrically-neutral layer at a location that was strongly unstable in Fig. 5a.
-Fig. 3a showed that radial velocity increased outward only above the 10.5 km height.
+For instance, air carried outward on an isentropic surface through point B reveals only weak instability compared with Fig. 5a.
+Below point B was a nearly symmetrically neutral layer at a location that was strongly unstable in Fig. 5a.
+Figure 3a showed that radial velocity increased outward only above the 10.5-km height.
 As a result, the dry symmetric instability field, which indicated only small or no instability below 10 km, might have been most relevant in shaping the outflow distribution at these larger radii, where saturation was more intermittent than in the storm core.